wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 * Search and, optionally, save and share your search.
 * Filter the proxies by status.
 * Hide or show the filters.
-* Show all or deleted proxies.
+* Show **All** or [**Deleted**](proxies_installing.html#delete-a-proxy) proxies list.
+The **Deleted** proxies list shows the ephemeral proxies that were deleted during the last 24 hours and the non-ephemeral proxies that were deleted during the last 1month.
 * Configure the proxies table columns.
 * Open the dashboard of a proxy by clicking the proxy name.
 * Go to the **Wavefront Service and Proxy Data** dashboard of the Wavefront Usage integration by clicking **Usage and Proxies Data Dashboard**.

 ## Examine the Health and Usage of a Proxy with the Proxy Dashboard

-On the Proxies Browser, click the name of a proxy to open its dashboard.
+On the Proxies Browser, click the name of a proxy to open its individual dashboard.
 The proxy dashboard contains charts based on [proxy internal metrics](#proxy-internal-metrics), organized in the following sections:

 <table style="width: 100%;">
 <tbody>